SarvambhSangle/Digital-Twin-Challenges/README.md

 22. Digital Twin Synchronization: Modeling the "Delay" between a physical machine and its virtual replica.

 23. Urban Heat Island Effect: How concrete density increases local temperatures and AC power demand.

+24. Plastic Circularity: Modeling the "Leakage" of plastic from recycling loops into the ocean.